-^{6.} Rex v.
+6. Rex v.
 Reading, Cas. t.
 H. 79, 95 Eng.
 Rep. 49 (K. B. 1734) (wife competent to testify as to nonaccess, but because of interest her unsupported testimony insufficient to bastardize child).

-^{7.} Disqualification of husband and wife to testify for or against each other was abolished by statute in England in 1853.
-16 & 17 Vict. c.
+7. Disqualification of husband and wife to testify for or against each other was abolished by statute in England in 1853.
+16 & 17 VICT. c.
 83. However, Lord Mansfield's rule is still recognized as law.
 Russell v.
 Russell, [1924] A. C. 687.
 8. The conclusive presumption of legitimacy of a child born in wedlock had been for-

-^{8.} The conclusive presumption of regimnacy of a clind both in weathors had been for-saken in England long before Lord Mansfield's time.
+8. The conclusive presumption of regramacy of a clinic born in wenter, had been related to the saken in England long before Lord Mansfield's time.
 See note 5 supra.
 9. Goodright d.
 Stevens v.
 Moss, Cowp.
 591, 594, 98 Eng.
 Rep. 1257, 1258 (K. B. 1777).
 10. E.g., Cross v.
 Cross, 3 Paige 139, 23 Am.
 Dec.
-778 (N. Y. 1832); 7 Wigmore, Evidence § 2064 (3d ed.
+778 (N. Y. 1832); 7 WIGMORE, EVIDENCE § 2064 (3d ed.
 1940).
+11. "That the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child, is a proposition which the parents should be permitted to bastardize the child be permitted to bastardize the child.

-11. "That the parents should be permitted to bastardize the child, is a proposition which the parents of right and decorate and hopes the rule of law which forbids it."
-Tions shocks our sense of right and decency, and hence the rule of law which forbids it."
+shocks our sense of right and decency, and hence the rule of law which forbids it."
 Tioga County v.
 SouthCreek Twp., 75 Pa.
 433, 437 (1874).

-to testify to nonaccess, will allow them to testify that there was no marriage, 12 or that the child was born before marriage, 13 or will even permit their hearsay declarations concerning illegitimacy to be used after death.14
+^{2. &}quot;But it is a rule founded in decency, morality, and policy, that they shall not be to testify to nonaccess, will allow them to testify that there was no marriage,12 or that the child was born before marriage,13 or will even permit their hearsay declarations concerning illegitimacy to be used after death.14

-The courts which follow Lord Mansfield's rule attempt to justify their position on the ground that it "lessens the number of public charges which would have to be cared for and supported by the public, . . . works for the peace and quiet of the family, [and] works for the peace of the community and society generally."
+The courts which follow Lord Mansfield's rule attempt to, justify their position on the ground that it "lessens the number of public charges which would have to be cared for and supported by the public, . . . works for the peace and quiet of the family, [and] works for the peace of the community and society generally."
 15 This rule, it is said, "most wisely and properly protects the sanctity of married intercourse and permits it not to be inquired into in any Court of law."
 16 These arguments are very ably answered by the Supreme Court of Mississippi in the case of Moore v.
-Smith.
-17 There it is pointed out that the fact that the public may have to support an illegitimate child does not "justify the exclusion of evidence bearing on legitimacy vel non of the child, that is otherwise admissible and comes from the best source."
-18 According to this court the matrimonial relation and peace of the family are not invaded, but rather protected, by the admission of such evidence.
+Smith.17 There it is pointed out that the fact that the public may have to support an illegitimate child does not "justify the exclusion of evidence bearing on legitimacy vel non of the child, that is otherwise admissible and comes from the best source."18 According to this court the matrimonial relation and peace of the family are not invaded, but rather protected, by the admission of such evidence.
 "To hold otherwise would protect an unfaithful wife, and her paramour, both of whom had grossly violated the matrimonial relation; would close the mouth of the injured husband, and force him to remain tied to an unfaithful wife, and to acknowledge and support a child which is not, in fact, his."
 19